trueos/trueos-docs/trueos-handbook/using.rst

    mounted.
 Devices are only mounted when the user begins to interact with the device.

-When either navigating to a device or beginning copy operations, the device is mounted.
+Either navigating to a device or beginning copy operations mounts the device.
 The device is unmounted by the **autounmountd** service after the user navigates away and/or file copy operations stop.

 For example, the above image shows USB drive "FreeNAS" attached to the system.
 After double-clicking the desktop icon,